6 Things You Need To Know About Marketing Management (+ 5 Templates)

 Lesson 3: You Don’t Have to Measure Everything

-And it’s hard to tell vanity metrics apart from the things that drive *real* business value.
+It’s hard to tell vanity metrics apart from the things that drive "real" business value — activity ≠ results.

 Just because you’re shipping marketing campaigns doesn’t mean you’re driving business results.